Guess the Carbs in each Apple:

 Take a look at both apples and guess how many

 Carbohydrate in the food we eat has the greatest impact on our blood sugars.
-Diets high in complex carbs (like vegetables, root crops, whole grains and fruit) provide healthy nutrition for a long healthy life without heart disease and cancer.
-This health benefit contrasts with high fat foods which are associated with obesity, heart disease, insulin resistance and higher blood sugars in the long run.
+Diets high in complex carbs (like vegetables, root crops, whole grains, and fruit) provide healthy nutrition for a long healthy life without heart disease and cancer.
+This health benefit contrasts with high-fat foods that are associated with obesity, heart disease, insulin resistance and higher blood sugars in the long run.

 So, How Many Carbs In The Apples?

 On a gram scale, the Rome apple on the left weighs 238 grams, while the Gala on the right weighs 139 grams.
 Since apples are 13% carbohydrate by weight, the carbohydrate content of each apple is:

 |Rome: 238 X 0.13 = 30.9 grams of carb